GULibrarySandbox/advanced-data-wrangle-old/content/4-lesson.md

 - Close both projects.

 We could have added the data from the  `Camera_Street_Suburb column` using the same steps above.{% endcapture %}{% include card.md header="Match a key variable from two datasets & add a variable using GREL cell.cross" text=text %}

+The image below shows the GREL cell.cross expression in action.

+{% include figure.html img="AORCellCross.JPG" alt="Add a column matching with a key id using GREL cell.cross" caption="Add a column matching with a key id using GREL cell.cross" width="100%" %}

 Find more information on the  `cell.cross`  function [here](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions#crosscell-c-string-projectname-string-columnname) and more GREL functions [here](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions).